Sabrina Carpenter Announces New Album and Everyone Loses Their Minds

 Pushing Societal Boundaries – Sabrina Carpenter

 It’s painfully obvious that this album cover is tongue-in-cheek light submission.
-She’s not afraid to bring these concepts to the forefront.
+She’s not afraid to bring these concepts to the forefront, to cause a commotion.
 I noted, however, that it’s in juxtaposition with the lead single “Manchild” where she is clearly not praising men.

 The additional uproar is not understanding that she’s creating imagery of kinks that are not mainstream: Pup Kinks. 🐶 Woof.